DaisymPratt/Finance-Calculators/README.md

-A programme to estimate Investment interest and/ or bond repayments
+A programme to estimate Investment interest and/ or bond repayments created in Python